-Your Ombudsman will regularly visit your family member in the nursing facility and provide education about residents' rights.
-Because their sole focus is improving the quality of care for residents, Ombudsmen often are the first to notice changes in health and well being.
-Although Ombudsmen empower and encourage residents and families to advocate for themselves, they know this isn't always possible.
+Your ombudsman will regularly visit your family member in the nursing facility and provide education about residents' rights.
+Because their sole focus is improving the quality of care for residents, ombudsmen often are the first to notice changes in health and well being.
+Although ombudsmen empower and encourage residents and families to advocate for themselves, they know this isn't always possible.
 They understand the power imbalance in the resident-caregiver relationship.
 Therefore, they're always available to step forward for residents.

-With the resident's consent, Ombudsmen investigate complaints.
-He/she shares the results of the investigation with the resident and/or the resident's legal representative and explains options for resolving concerns.
+With the resident's consent, ombudsmen investigate complaints.
+They share the results of the investigation with the resident and/or the resident's legal representative and explain options for resolving concerns.
 They also follow up with residents to make sure problems are resolved and solutions remain in effect.

 Ombudsmen also guide families through the complex nursing facility system.
 They know where to find information about services, rights, benefits, and regulations.
-Ombudsmen also can connect residents and families to Family Councils and Resident Councils in their facilities.
+Ombudsmen can connect residents and families to Family Councils and Resident Councils in their facilities.
 They also are available to accompany residents and families to care plan and other meetings with facility staff.